 Much to my surprise, this past semester in Hebrew exegesis gave me far greater insights into this question than I ever had before.
-Genesis has a lot to say about the inherent value of not only men, but women too.God never desires for his daughters to be elevated at the expense of his sons, nor for his sons to be elevated at the expense of his daughters.
+Genesis has a lot to say about the inherent value of not man and woman together.God never desires for his daughters to be elevated at the expense of his sons, nor for his sons to be elevated at the expense of his daughters.
 Click To Tweet

 To suggest there’s any type of superiority of men over women in the creation account is to misunderstand the Hebrew text.